Justdara/HNG-TASK3/README.md

    appId: "YOUR_APP_ID"
    };

-3.Copy this configuration object.
+3. Copy this configuration object.

-4.Enable Firebase Authentication providers (e.g., Email/Password, Google, etc.) as per your requirements in the Firebase Console.
+4. Enable Firebase Authentication providers (e.g., Email/Password, Google, etc.) as per your requirements in the Firebase Console.

 ## Usage